learn-co-curriculum/angular-basics/README.md

 $('#people').html(html)
 ```

-The *ViewModel* to simplify the controller by bringing the _fusing_
+The *ViewModel* simplifies the controller by abstracting data binding
 back to the view.
-In our frontend case, the HTML now defines our
+In our case, our HTML now defines how the model binds
-model to view and view to model bindings also known as _two-way data
+to the view and how the view binds to models.
+This is also known as
-binding*.
-You don't necessarily need to know what this means just yet,
-but here's what an example of ViewModel looks like:
+_two-way data binding_.

 ```
 <form ng-submit="doSubmit()"></form>